Olexandr88/Final/docs/MESSAGE_BROKER_ARCHITECTURE.md

     await Promise.all([
       this.redisPublisher.connect(),
       this.redisSubscriber.connect(),
-      this.redisConsumer.connect()
+      this.redisConsumer.connect(),
     ]);

     // Create consumer group if not exists try {
-      await this.redisConsumer.xGroupCreate(
-        this.streamName,
-        this.consumerGroup,
-        '0',
+      await this.redisConsumer.xGroupCreate(this.streamName, this.consumerGroup, '0', {
-        { MKSTREAM: true }
+        MKSTREAM: true,
-      );
+      });
     } catch (err) {
       if (!err.message.includes('BUSYGROUP')) throw err;
     }